 Hamachi Kama is the collar of yellowtail fish (Hamachi).
-It is the most fatty and juicy part of the fish and there’s only one on each yellowtail.
+It is the most fatty and juicy part of the fish and there are two in each yellowtail (one per side).
 Usually it is grilled/broiled until the skin is crisp and the inside is just cooked through.
 You can easily scrape the flesh off the cartilage with chopsticks.

 One package of Hamachi Kama is always in our freezer.
 When I need one more dish on the table, I defrost the fish, put it in the toaster oven, and bake (or broil) for 25 minutes.
 By the time I finish cooking the main dish, Hamachi Kama is ready to serve!
 My kids LOVE this fish and usually eat almost all of it.
 My husband and I haven’t had a taste of it for a while… I promise, the flavor of the fish (and easy cooking) is quite addicting!

 - 1 Hamachi Kama (available in Japanese market)